 Education is the key to help less privileged groups to better standards of living all over the world.
 It can push countries to the next levels of their endeavours.
 The inhumanity and dilemma’s of this swiftly changing planet can’t be resolved by ongoing oppression of groups who want to see positive changes in their society.
 The world can neither be moved by those who represent a dying history of obsolete principles of government, with full prove that it does not work, – nor can it be moved by democracies with decay in their systems as allowed by those having a free vote.
 Our security can’t be secured anymore by nuclear warheads. – Security is far more likely to be settled in the way reason meets across the borders of division.
 The future will be an achievement for those who find ways to work together at the forefront of those challenges in our time.

-Still, we see this hope and optimism in children.
-Don’t let us forsake them, they are our future.
+And still, we see this hope and optimism in children.
+And don’t let us forsake them, – they are our future!!

 - Quotation By Dietrich Bonhoeffer (stomson2001.wordpress.com)

 - Day 82: Dietrich Bonhoeffer (February 4, 1906 – April 9, 1945) (civildisobedience100.wordpress.com)

 - Bonhoeffer – Pastor, Martyr, Prophet, Spy (lindentreelibrary.wordpress.com)

 - The German church before and during Hitler’s reign: a case study of false theology precipitating poor action (zachthomps0n.wordpress.com)